Frequently Asked Questions

 Back To Top

-Yes, the 2024 Challenge will be taking riders through areas of Canada.
+No, the 2026 Challenge will not be taking riders through areas of Mexico or Canada.

 Back To Top

 Riding the entire route should be the intent of each applicant.
 But, we understand that time does run out on occasion.
 All we can ask of any Challenger is that they give it their best effort.
-Contact the Board of Directors with special circumstances.
+Contact the Hoka Hey Organizers with special circumstances.

 If, for any reason, you decide to leave the route we ask that you notify the Operations Center so we know you have departed.